BargmannLab/Scheer_Bargmann2023/LawnLeavingAnalysis/README.md

 Or you can download pre-processed data in pickle file format from the Dryad repository accompanying this publication and proceed directly to generating figures: ***(insert link here)***.

+To run this code, make sure to change the paths to all data files, pickles, .csvs etc. where they are specified in the notebooks.

 ### **This code generates behavioral metrics per genotype/condition including the following most important ones(others are specified within preProcessing.py):**

 *Radial_Dist*, the distance from the animal's nose tip from the center of the bacterial lawn. (mm/sec)